antrea-io/antrea/CONTRIBUTING.md

 maintainers will let you know once your PR is approved.
 Please refer to the documentation on [cherry-picks](docs/contributors/cherry-picks.md) for more information.

+### Conventions for Writing Documentation

+* Short name of `IP Security` should be `IPsec` as per [rfc 6071](https://datatracker.ietf.org/doc/html/rfc6071).
+* Any Kubernetes object in log/comment should start with upper case, eg: Namespace, Pod, Service.

 ### Inclusive Naming